square/web-payments-quickstart/README.md

 Restart your server to use this new value.

-_Remember: Do not add your access tokens to git!_

 Each payment method HTML file in `public/examples/` must be configured with your Square credentials.

 1. Get your credentials from the [Developer Dashboard](https://developer.squareup.com/apps):